dyeo/escrotum/README.rst

 Install
 -------

-* on archlinux, install with your favorite aur manager, ie. yay -S escrotum-git
+* on archlinux, install with your favorite aur manager, ie. yay -S scrotre-git
-* with pip, pip install escrotum